 A Utah man who was imprisoned in Venezuela amid deteriorating ties between the United States and Venezuela and languished for nearly two years in a Caracas jail was released Saturday.

-The family of Joshua Holt, 26, announced his release in a statement, and President Donald Trump later confirmed it on Twitter, though the president referred incorrectly to Holt as a hostage.
+The family of Joshua Holt, 26, announced his release in a statement, and President Donald Trump later confirmed it on Twitter.

 “Good news about the release of the American hostage from Venezuela,” Trump wrote, adding that the man and his family were expected Saturday evening in Washington for a ceremony at the White House.